Addison-Dalton/sma-inverter-server/README.md

 This is a simple, and crappy, express server to expose data from my SMA inverters.
 It accomplishes this by communicating directly with the inverters on my local network.

+It's primary purpose is to supply the current watt generation to a [tidbyt app](https://github.com/Addison-Dalton/tidbyt-solar-generation).

 ## Setup

 1. Install the dependencies
 2. Copy the `.env.sample`, and rename is to `.env`.
 (See [Configuration](#configuration))

 ## Configuration
 The sample env includes comments to better explain what each is for.
 That being said, some deserver additional explaination:

 - **Inverter IPs**: Fairly straightforward, corresponds to the IP address for each inverter.